-- 1. Connect the coin-cell battery cable to the I/O board [1]. - 2.
-Affix the coin cell battery on the palm rest and keyboard assembly [2].
+- 1. With the positive-side facing up, insert the coin-cell battery into the battery socket on the I/O board [1]. - 2.
+Press the battery until it clicks into place [2].

 - 1. Connect the battery cable to the connector on the system board. - 2.
 Replace the base cover - 3.
 Replace the SD memory card - 4.
 Follow the procedure in after working inside your computer